How to recover from a failed course launch

 You’re crushed.
 A few days pass by, but there’s still no one purchasing your online course.
 Is your price too high?
 Did you raise your online course prices before your audience was ready?

 Hold on.
-Before concluding you’re a failure and online business isn’t your calling, or worse, that you're better of shutting down your online course, rest assured: failure is a critical part of success.
+Before concluding you’re a failure and selling online courses isn’t your calling, or worse, that you're better of shutting down your online course, rest assured: failure is a critical part of success.